 Recycling requires a different process than regular recycling.
-The most essential part of electronic recycling is to remove the pieces from computers, laptops and cell phones.
+The most essential part of E Waste Recycling is to remove the pieces from computers, laptops and cell phones.
 The details need to be separated from the circuitry because electronics contain harmful toxins such as lead, mercury and cadmium that could harm the environment.
 When the circuit board is broken down into components, it needs to be cleaned and dried before it can be reused or disposed of properly.

 Computer manufacturers will pay for local recyclers to separate the components.
 The equipment used is a combination of heat, mechanical pressure and vacuum.